AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 ##### Chionh Chye Kit:
 ## "The regulatory standards in the crypto-world will only become more stringent."

 **The legal standards are often very unclear in an international industry that is as young as the blockchain sector, so let's first consider the basics: With Traceto, the personal data of the customer is stored within a dapp and available to crypto businesses only per qualified request.
-Is this a legally acceptable model for instance for cryptocurrency exchanges?**
+Is this a legally acceptable model for instance for cryptocurrency exchanges - something, that businesses could readily implement and use even these days?**

 It is true that the details of the particular law might differ from country to country but in general, cryptocurrency exchanges always have the obligation to perform due diligence so that they can combat money laundering and financing of terrorism.